-We consider a UAV-enabled MEC system, where six IoT devices are randomly distributed within an area of 2000 m $\times$ 2000 m.
+We consider a UAV-enabled MEC system, where 6 IoT devices are randomly distributed within an area of 2000 m \times 2000 m.
 The entering horizontal position and the left position of the UAV are set as [0, 0] and [2000, 2000], respectively.
 The flying trajectory of the UAV is always sampled every time slot.
 We assume that the UAV flies at a fixed altitude h = 2000 m.
-There are three DNN models deployed on the UAV, and corresponding to each DNN model, the input sizes are set as $100 \times 100$ , $300 \times 300$ , and $600 \times 600$ pixels, respectively.
-The data size for each pixel is set as $\sigma = 24$ bits.
+There are 3 DNN models deployed on the UAV, corresponding to each DNN model, the input sizes are set as 100×100 , 300×300 , 600×600 pixels, respectively.
+The data-size for each pixel is set as $\sigma = 24$ bits.
 The larger the input data of the DNN model, the higher the model accuracy [10].
-For simplicity, in our simulation, we assume that the model accuracy of the selected model is undesired when a DNN model with input size less than $300 \times 300$ pixels is selected.
-We also assume that the total number of undesired model decisions accounts for 1/3 or 1/4 of the number of model decisions, i.e., the learning accuracy level of the system is set as $\chi = 1/4$ or $\chi = 1/3$ .
-According to (17), the smaller the $\chi$ , the higher the overall learning accuracy level of the system and the higher user service satisfaction.
+For simplicity, in our simulation, we assume that the model accuracy of the selected model is undesired when a DNN model with input size less than 300×300 pixels is selected.
+We also assume that the total number of undesired model decisions accounts for 1/3 or 1/4 of the number of model decisions, i.e., the learning accuracy level of the system is set as $\chi = 1/4$ or $\chi = 1/3$.
+According to formula (17), the smaller the χ , the higher the overall learning accuracy level of the system and the higher user service satisfaction.
 The remaining parameters are summarized in Table I.